mozsearch/mozsearch/docs/aws.md

 ```
 to re-mount the data volume.
 This will allow you to inspect the state
 on the data volume as well as run additional commands for debugging
 purposes, or to test a fix.
+Note that for release2 "400G" should be used
+instead of "300G".

 Because the AWS indexing jobs now use a scratch-disk and that's relevant
 for the indexing process, when the indexer aborts, it moves the contents
-of `/mnt/index-scratch` under an `interrupted` directory on the above
+of `/index` under an `interrupted` directory on the above
 mount point.
 So the in-progress indexing data can be found at
-`/index/interrupted` after the above mount.
+`/index-ebs/interrupted` after the above mount.
 In order to make paths sane
 again, you can run the command:
 ```
-sudo ln -s /index/interrupted /mnt/index-scratch
+sudo ln -s /index-ebs/interrupted /index
 ```
 to provide the same effective path mapping.
 Note that you wouldn't want
-to restart indexing under this regime as `/mnt/index-scratch` would
+to restart indexing under this regime as `/index-ebs` would
 be backed by IO-bound S3.
 If you *do* want to do I/O intensive work
 in this state, you can move the interrupted state back to a local
 disk by running:
 ```
 $HOME/mozsearch/infrastructure/aws/mkscratch.sh
-mv /index/interrupted/* /mnt/index-scratch/ # may take a long time
+mv /index-ebs/interrupted/* /index/ # may take a long time
 ```

 The shell scripts that run during indexing